Axion Detection via Atomic Excitations: Introduction

 \section{Introduction}

 In the standard model there is a source of CP violation from the phase in the Kobayashi-Maskawa mixing matrix.
 This, however, is not large enough to explain the baryon asymmetry observed in nature.
-Another source is the phase in the interaction between gluons ($\theta$-parameter), expected to be of order unity.
-The non observation of elementary electron dipole moment limits its value to be $\theta\le≤10^{-9}$.
+Another source is the phase in the interaction between gluons ($\theta$-parameter), naively expected to be of order unity.
+The non observation of elementary electron dipole moment limits its value to be $\theta\le10^{-9}$.
 This has been known as the strong CP problem.
 A solution to this problem has been the P-Q (Peccei-Quinn) mechanism.
 In extensions of the S-M, e.g. two Higgs doublets, the Lagrangian has a global P-Q chiral symmetry $U_{PQ}(1)$, which is spontaneously broken, generating a Goldstone boson, the axion (a).
 In fact the axion has been proposed a long time ago as a solution to the strong CP problem \cite{PecQui77} resulting to a pseudo Goldstone Boson \cite{SWeinberg78,Wilczek78}.
 The two most widely cited models of invisible axions are the KSVZ (Kim, Shifman, Vainshtein and Zakharov) or hadronic axion models \cite{KSVZKim79},\cite{KSVZShif80} and the DFSZ (Dine, Fischler, Srednicki and Zhitnitskij) or GUT axion model \cite{DineFisc81},\cite{DFSZhit80}.
 This also led to the interesting scenario of the axion being a candidate for dark matter in the universe \cite{AbSik83,DineFisc83,PWW83} and it can be searched for by real experiments \cite{ExpSetUp11b,Duffy05,ADMX10,IrasGarcia12}.
-The relevant phenomenology has recently been reviewed \cite{PhysRep16}.\\ QCD effects violate the P-Q symmetry and generate a potential $(m_a a)^2 /2 $ for the axion field $a=\theta f_a$ with axion mass $m_a =(\Lambda^2_{QCD})/f_a $with minimum at $\theta=0$.
-Axions can be viable if the SSB (spontaneous symmetry breaking) scale is large $f_a \geq 100$ GeV.
-Thus the axion becomes a pseudo-Goldstone boson An initial displacement $a_i=\theta _if_a$ of the axion field causes an oscillation with frequency $\omega= m_a $ and energy density $ρ\rho_D = (\theta f_a m_a)^2 /2 $ The production mechanism varies depending on when SSB takes place, in particular whether it takes before or after inflation.
+For a review see, see e.g., \cite{Bibber16}.